4cti0nfi9ure/LFG/README.md

 static char words[MAXWORDS][MAXWORDLEN];

-Since in our test files "\asterisk" occurred as single "word" we changed the wildcard symbol to "<\asterisk":
+Since in our test files "\*" occurred as single "word" we changed the wildcard symbol to "<\*":

 -) In line 1204

-printf("%s\asterisk%s ", buffer, ptr2->word + ptr2->tail);
+printf("%s\*%s ", buffer, ptr2->word + ptr2->tail);

 has to be changed to

-printf("%s<\asterisk%s ", buffer, ptr2->word + ptr2->tail);
+printf("%s<\*%s ", buffer, ptr2->word + ptr2->tail);

 -) In line 1209

-} else { printf("\asterisk "); }
+} else { printf("\* "); }

 has to be changed to

-} else { printf("<\asterisk "); }
+} else { printf("<\* "); }

 Make sure that the compiled executeable is named slct.exe

 The actual LFG prototype was only tested on windows 7.
 Since SLCT is executed via command line in case of using a different OS a change in LogLineClustering.java in line number 53 might be required.

+For further information about SLCT go to http://ristov.github.io/slct/.

-Main functionalities:
+Main functionalities of LFG:

-1) Calculating log line clusters applying SLCT
+1. Calculating log line clusters applying SLCT
-2) Calculating clusterValue, which specifies the significance of the SLCT clusters
+2. Calculating clusterValue, which specifies the significance of the SLCT clusters
-3) Sorting log lines to the SLCT clusters
+3. Sorting log lines to the SLCT clusters
-4) Finding the most accurate cluster for each log line based on the clusterValue
+4. Finding the most accurate cluster for each log line based on the clusterValue
-5) Calculate transition matrix
+5. Calculate transition matrix
-6) Generate NESData using a markov chain approach
+6. Generate NESData using a markov chain approach
-7) Generate timestamps for the NESData
+7. Generate timestamps for the NESData
-8) Fill NESData with log line content
+8. Fill NESData with log line content

 Input arguments: